ImmaGoku/PainRobot2.0/README.md

 A Telegram Python bot running on python3 forked with saitama with a sqlalchemy database and an entirely themed persona to make chizuru fun and good management for you in your groups.

-Can be found on telegram as [Eren Jaeger Robot](https://t.me/FoundingTitanRobot).
+Can be found on telegram as [PainRobot](https://t.me/PainAkatsukiRobot).

-The Support group can be reached out to at [Founding Titan Support](https://t.me/foundingtitansupport), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to [PainRobot Support](https://t.me/PainRobotSupport), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Founding Titan Updates](https://t.me/foundingtitanupdates)
+News channel as at [PainRobot Updates](https://t.me/PainRobotUpdates)

 ## How to setup/deploy.